-The Door Campaign (TDC) provides opportunities in STEM for middle and high school students.
+The Door Campaign (TDC) provides unique, interactive STEM experiences for middle and high school students.
 Aquaponics is at the heart of our STEM education approach, helping students learn about biology, ecology, sustainability, and healthy eating.
 The field of aquaponics combines raising fish (aquaculture) and growing plants without soil (hydroponics).

 Students have an opportunity to keep tabs on the growth of their fish and plants, monitor aquatic chemistry, observe firsthand the flow of energy in an ecosystem, and problem-solve as they develop a sense of ownership over their aquaponics system.

 Since 2014 The Door Campaign has worked with teachers and students at Perry Traditional Academy to bring our hands-on science education to the classroom.
 Our school partners during the 2017-2018 academic year include Brashear High School, Perry Traditional Academy, and Schiller STEAM Academy, Propel Schools (Braddock Hills Middle and High Schools), Manchester Academic Charter School, City Charter High School, Environmental Charter School, and Manchester Youth Development Center.